Legacy investment backs DaNi

 The donation not only honours the union’s enduring commitment to the Cairns community but also highlights the profound impact of strategic financial stewardship in supporting future generations.

-It adds to $2,756,107 already raised through previous fundraising events by as well as numerous other donations from generous supporters.
+It adds to $2,756,107 (as at June 19, 2025) already raised through previous fundraising events by as well as numerous other donations from generous supporters.

 “Every dollar raised brings us closer to our goal and closer to making a lasting difference.”